The Franciscan Jubilee

 Consider walking in the footsteps of St. Francis of Assisi during this holy year of the Franciscan Jubilee!
 You are welcome to refer to our ultimate Franciscan pilgrimage checklist.
 Choose one or choose all!

-· A must stop is Assisi to ponder the childhood and conversion of St. Francis, that you too might also be “cut to the heart” (Acts 2:37) to live zealously for the Gospel.
+Assisi: A must-see destination to ponder the childhood and conversion of St. Francis, that you too might be “cut to the heart” (Acts 2:37) and live zealously for the Gospel.

-· Consider visiting Greccio where St. Francis assembled the first Nativity scene with live animals!
+Greccio: Visit the place where St. Francis created the first Nativity scene using live animals.

-· Travel to the mountain of La Verna where he received the stigmata towards the end of his life.
-St. Clare of Assisi would sew socks and gloves for St. Francis to help with the bleeding and as a way to hide the wounds.
+La Verna: Journey to the mountain where St. Francis received the stigmata near the end of his life.
+St. Clare of Assisi sewed socks and gloves to help with bleeding and conceal the wounds.

-· Make your way to Rome where St. Francis of Assisi persevered to receive papal approval for the Order’s rule.
+Rome: Travel to the city where St. Francis persevered in seeking papal approval for the Rule of his Order.
 Join Teresa Tomeo and Matthew Bunson on this October pilgrimage!

-· Consider journeying out to the Holy Land to walk in the footsteps of Christ.
-Learn to love the Cross like St. Francis went to the Holy Land to meditate on the life of Our Lord and eventually assigned some of the friars to remain there to continue ministering to the local Christians.
+The Holy Land: Walk in the footsteps of Christ, as St. Francis once did.
+He journeyed to the Holy Land to meditate on the life of Our Lord and later assigned friars to remain there and minister to local Christians.

-If you cannot make it overseas, considering making a mini pilgrimage to any Franciscan conventual church or place of worship dedicated to St. Francis in the world.
+If you cannot make it overseas, considering making a mini pilgrimage to any Franciscan conventual church or place of worship dedicated to St. Francis—his impact can be celebrated all over the world!